yeungsammy2002/JS001-Demo_Blockchain/README.md

 # JS001-Demo_Blockchain
-A simple Javascript demo blockchain project that explain the concept of blockchain
+This is a simple Javascript demo blockchain project that explain the concept of blockchain.

 To develop this project, first you need to install a few ***dev dependencies*** by running:
 ```